khristinakokolus/microservices_architecture/README.md

 cd logging-service
 python3 logging_controller.py --port {port on which to run}
 ```
-Here you can run three instances using 8082, 8083, 8084 ports.
+Here you can run three instances using 8083, 8084, 8085 ports.

 Running messages service:

 ```
 cd messages-service
-python3 messages_service.py
+python3 messages_service.py --port {port on which to run}
 ```

-Here default port is 8081.
+Here you can run two instances using 8081, 8082 ports.

 Requests can be sent using ```requests.http``` or using some other tool such Postman.

 ## Results

-Results are in Lab3_protocol_Kokolus.pdf
+Results are in Lab4_protocol_Kokolus.pdf